Excellence in Research & Development

 These capabilities manifest themselves in our innovative immunoglobulins, specialty plasma products, hemophilia products, breakthrough medicines and treatments for transplant.

-CSL Behring remains focused on easing the burden of care and improving the lives of haemophilia patients.
-R&D has contributed to major advancements in recent years with the launches of CSLBehring's internally developed family of novel recombinant coagulation factor medicines including AFSTYLA® and IDELVION®.
-Our hemophilia research strategy is based on: maximizing the value and performance of our existing coagulation therapies, developing new protein-based therapies for treating bleeding disorders, and addressing inhibitors -- all with a major focus on increasing the patient quality of life.
+CSL Behring remains focused on easing the burden of care and improving the lives of patients with rare bleeding disorders.
+Additionally, we are undertaking research and development efforts to explore new indications in hematology as well as novel therapeutics in hemostasis and thrombosis.
+We have made major advancements in hemophilia A and B in recent years with the launches of our internally developed family of novel recombinant coagulation factor medicines.
+Our hemophilia research strategy is based on maximizing the value and performance of our existing coagulation therapies and developing new protein-based therapies to treat bleeding disorders and increase the quality of life for patients.